+Wet weekend?
+Rainy half-term?
+No need to hibernate inside on the sofa.
 London is brimming with options when it comes to indoor play centres.
-Crammed with climbing frames, slides and bouncy castles, they offer an ideal environment for using up excess energy.
-Time Out's round-up has something for everyone, from babies and toddlers to older kids.
-Think we've missed a great play centre?
-Tell us in the comments below
+Full with climbing frames, slides and bouncy castles, this lot offer an ideal environment for using up excess energy and keeping little ones busy.
+Here’s our pick of the best indoor options to keep everyone, from babies and toddlers to older kids, entertained.

 Organised chaos reigns at Bramley's, tucked beneath the Westway flyover.
 The centrepiece is a giant three-level play frame, incorporating slides, ball pools, swings and dens, with separate areas for less rambunctious under-fives and babies.

 Filled with brightly coloured tubes, tunnels, ball ponds and slides, this huge indoor play area gives under-tens the chance to climb, slide and throw themselves about for two action-packed hours.